gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 what severity level you have to use, I particularly never used Alert and Emergency.
 When something really serious happens, such as a database unavailable, I add a critical log entry and, thus, send an e-mail message for the team, but that's my need.
-If you need sending a SMS message for you no matter the time, go ahead if it's you need/want.
+If send a SMS message for you no matter the time, go ahead if it's you need/want, I don't care unless the message is sent to me! :)

 ## Context data